K-Dharshini/AOA-Java-M11/EX NO 1E- Strassen’s algorithm.md

-# EX 1E Integer Multiplication using Divide and Conquer Approach (Strassen’s algorithm).
+# EX 1E Integer Multiplication using Divide and Conquer Approach (Strassen’s algorithm)
 ## Date:
 ## Aim:
 To write a Java program to for given constraints.
 You are given two square matrices A and B of size n × n (where n is a power of 2).
 Your task is to compute their matrix product using Strassen’s Matrix Multiplication algorithm and return the resulting matrix.
 Unlike traditional matrix multiplication which takes O(n3)O(n^3)O(n3) time, Strassen’s algorithm improves this by reducing the number of recursive multiplications from 8 to 7, achieving approximately O(n2.81)O(n^{2.81})O(n2.81) complexity.